openharmony/docs/en/application-dev/internationalization/intl-guidelines.md

    ```

      Alternatively, use your own locale and formatting parameters to create a **Collator** object.
 For a full list of parameters, see [CollatorOptions](../reference/apis/js-apis-intl.md#collatoroptions8).

      The **sensitivity** parameter is used to specify the levels of differences that will be used for string comparison.
 The value **base** indicates that only characters are compared, but not the accent and capitalization.
-For example, 'a' != 'b', 'a' == '', 'a'=='A'.
+For example, 'a' != 'b'，'a' == 'á'，'a' == 'A'.
 The value **accent** indicates that the accent is considered, but not the capitalization.
-For example, 'a' != 'b', 'a' == '', 'a'=='A'.
+For example, 'a' != 'b'，'a' != 'á'，'a' == 'A'.
 The value **case** indicates that the capitalization is considered, but not the accent.
-For example, 'a' != 'b', 'a' == '', 'a'=='A'.
+For example, 'a' != 'b'，'a' == 'á'，'a' != 'A'.
 The value **variant** indicates that both the accent and capitalization are considered.
-For example, 'a' != 'b', 'a' == '', 'a'=='A'.
+For example, 'a' != 'b'，'a' != 'á'，'a' != 'A'.

    ```ts
    let collator= new Intl.Collator("zh-CN", {localeMatcher: "best fit", usage: "sort", sensitivity: "case"});